jonnonz1/nz-statute-book/acts/public/1974/local-government-act-1974.md

 ### 517Z Transfer by local authority of scheme assets and scheme liabilities
 (1) Notwithstanding any Act, rule of law, or agreement, where a transfer proposal becomes a transfer plan under section 517Q or section 517X and that plan is to be given effect to by the transfer of a land drainage scheme or water race scheme, the local authority must on the transfer day—
   (a) transfer to the person or group of persons to whom the scheme is transferred, the scheme assets and scheme liabilities; and
-  (b) vest in the person or group of persons to whom the scheme is transferred any rights conferred by designations under district plans applying to any land transferred pursuant to this Part; and
+  (b) vest in the person or group of persons to whom the scheme is transferred any rights conferred by designations under NBEA plans applying to any land transferred pursuant to this Part; and
   (c) grant to the person or group of persons to whom the scheme is transferred leases, easements, permits, consents, or rights of any kind in respect of any scheme assets or scheme liabilities as provided for by the transfer proposal, the amended transfer proposal, or the Commission's determination, as the case may be.
 (2) Where a local authority continues, on behalf of scheme users, to collect revenue from land vested in the local authority in trust or as an endowment for the purposes of or in relation to a land drainage scheme or water race scheme transferred under this Part, the local authority is entitled to deduct from such revenue all reasonable costs and expenses incurred in the collection of such revenue.
-(3) Where any designation is, under subsection (1)﻿(b) vested in a person or group of persons, that person or group of persons may, within the period of 2 years beginning on the transfer day, apply under section 167 of the Resource Management Act 1991 for approval as a requiring authority and is, until that application is disposed of or until that period of 2 years expires, whichever is the sooner, deemed to be a requiring authority within the meaning of that Act.
+(3) Where any designation is, under subsection (1)﻿(b) vested in a person or group of persons, that person or group of persons may, within the period of 2 years beginning on the transfer day, apply under section 513 of the Natural and Built Environment Act 2023 for approval as a requiring authority and is, until that application is disposed of or until that period of 2 years expires, whichever is the sooner, deemed to be a requiring authority within the meaning of that Act.
 (4) Scheme assets that are fixed to, or are under or over, any land may be transferred under this Part, whether or not any interest in the land is also transferred.
 Where any such asset is so transferred, the asset and the land are to be regarded as separate assets each capable of separate ownership.
 (5) Any scheme asset or scheme liability may be transferred under this Part, whether or not any Act or agreement relating to the asset or liability permits such transfer or requires any consent to such a transfer.
 (6) Where a transfer takes place pursuant to this section and the transfer is registrable, the person responsible for keeping the register must register the transfer forthwith after written notice of the transfer is received by him or her from any person authorised for that purpose by the local authority.